Introduction

 What to verify Why it matters How to verify (evidence to request)

 Recent closed transactions in the company’s sector Sector-specific buyer knowledge and narrative positioning often affect buyer targeting and diligence outcomes.
-Request a deal list for the last 24–36 months with buyer type, geography, and founder references (where permitted).
-If references are not possible, request redacted CIM/teaser examples and anonymized buyer lists.
+Request a deal list for the last 24–36 months with buyer type, geography, and founder references where permitted.

 Who leads execution day-to-day Senior-led vs delegated execution changes responsiveness, modeling quality, and negotiation leverage.
 Confirm the engagement lead, weekly cadence, and who owns modeling, outreach, and diligence workstreams.